allison-eunse/ai4h-inspired-fm-benchmark-hub/README.md

 - **Similarity curves** showing output stability vs perturbation strength
 - **Aggregate robustness score** for overall comparison

+## 📤 Submit Your Model for Benchmarking

+Want your Foundation Model evaluated and ranked on our leaderboards?

+### Option 1: Run Locally & Submit Results
+1. Run the benchmark suite on your model locally
+2. Open an [Issue](https://github.com/allison-eunse/ai4h-inspired-fm-benchmark-hub/issues/new?template=benchmark_submission.md) with your results
+3. We'll review and add your model to the leaderboard

+### Option 2: Propose New Evaluation Protocols
+Have ideas for new benchmarks or metrics?
+Open a [Discussion](https://github.com/allison-eunse/ai4h-inspired-fm-benchmark-hub/discussions) to propose:
+- New evaluation tasks or datasets
+- Additional robustness probes
+- Domain-specific metrics

+> **Note**: This is a curated benchmark hub.
+All submissions are reviewed before being added to the leaderboards.

 ## Credits & Attribution

 The methodology and framework of this benchmark suite are derived from the public deliverables of the **ITU/WHO Focus Group on Artificial Intelligence for Health (FG-AI4H)**.